loongkkk/SpringCloudDemo/README.md

 # SpringCloudDemo

-This is a demo to show how to nake a Spring Cloud project
+This is used to learn how to use Spring Cloud.